Torch Lake (Antrim County, Michigan)

 Torch Lake is a lake in the Northern Lower Peninsula of the U.S. state of Michigan.
-At 19 mi long, is Michigan's longest inland lake, and at approximately 29.3 mi2 (76 km2), it is Michigan's second largest inland lake, after Houghton Lake.
+At 19 mi long, it is Michigan's longest inland lake, and at approximately 29.3 mi2 (76 km2), it is Michigan's second largest inland lake, after Houghton Lake.
 It has a maximum depth of 310 ft and an average depth of 111 ft, making it Michigan's deepest inland lake, as well as the state's largest by volume.

 Surrounding it are several townships including Torch Lake, Central Lake, Forest Home, Helena, and Milton in Antrim County, and Clearwater Township of neighboring Kalkaska County.
 Several villages and hamlets lie along its shore, including Alden, Eastport, Clam River, Torch Lake, and Torch River.
 It is a popular lake for fishing, featuring lake trout, rock bass, yellow perch, smallmouth bass, muskellunge, pike, ciscoes, brown trout, steelhead, rainbow trout, atlantic salmon and whitefish.

 History

 Torch Lake was originally formed at the end of the Last Glacial Period, along with neighboring Lake Michigan.
 Receding glaciers carved the surface of the Earth, and melting glaciers filled the new basins, which are now known as the Great Lakes.
 Torch Lake (along with other long lakes in the region like Lake Leelanau and Elk Lake) were originally bays of the young Lake Michigan.
 However, sandbars formed at the northern end of these lakes, separating them from Lake Michigan.

 The name of the lake is not due to its shape, rather, is derived from translation from the Ojibwe name waaswaaganing meaning "Place of Torches" or "Place of Flames", referring to the practice of the local Native American population who once used torches at night to attract fish for harvesting with spears and nets (Lac du Flambeau in Wisconsin is named after the same Ojibwa term).
 For a time, it was referred to by local European settlers as "Torch Light Lake", which eventually was shortened to its current name.